offbynull/learn/Math/input/input.md

 Integer division
 ```

-To say that m is `{bm} divisible` by n means that an integer results from dividing m by n: `{kt} m \div n = ?`.
-Typically both m and n are also integers, with the exception that n can't be 0 (can't divide by 0).
+Imagine that you have the integer numbers d and n (use the letters as placeholders for some arbitrary integer numbers). d is `{bm} divisible` by n if `{kt} d \div n` has a remainder of 0.

 For example, 8 is divisible by...